 Liability auto insurance protects you financially by paying for property damage or bodily injuries that you cause to others in an accident.
 It also covers the injured party’s lost wages and even legal expenses if a lawsuit is filed against you.
 Alabama laws set minimum coverage liability coverages per person, per accident and for property damages.

 - Comprehensive – Just as its name implies, comprehensive auto insurance coverage protects you against damages from all accidents beyond your control other than those that involve collisions.
 Some examples include theft, vandalism, broken windshield, animal-caused damages and falling objects.
 In addition, comprehensive coverage covers damages caused by severe weather or natural disaster, including fire, flood, wind storm, tornado and hurricane.
-Though this coverage isn’t mandatory, it may be required as part of your agreement if your vehicle is leased.
+Though this coverage isn’t mandatory, it may be required as part of your agreement if your vehicle is leased or is financed.

 Uninsured motorist coverage can offer protection after an accident with an uninsured party or those who have policies that aren’t adequate to cover costs incurred.
-If a hit-and-run driver or an uninsured party causes injury, damage or death, uninsured motorist coverage protection will pay for medical expenses up to the limit on your policy.
+If a hit-and-run driver or an uninsured party causes injury, damage or death to you or to your passengers, uninsured motorist coverage protection will pay for medical expenses up to the limit on your policy.